 Okay, Proof-of-Weight blockchain consensus protocol is on the last position of our list of consensus algorithms.
 This is a big upgrade of the Proof-of-Stake algorithm.
-In Proof-of-Stake, the more token you own, the better your chances are to discover more!
+In Proof-of-Stake, the more tokens you own, the better your chances are to discover more!
 This idea makes the system a bit biased.

-Well, the Proof-of-Weight tries to solve such biased nature of the PoS.
+Well, Proof-of-Weight tries to solve such biased nature of the PoS.
 Cryptocurrencies like Algorand, Filecoin, and Chia implement the PoWeight.
 The Proof-of-Weight considers some other factors than owning more tokens like in PoS.

 The fundamental advantages of this system include customization and scalability.
 Although incentivizing could be a big challenge for this consensus algorithm.

 Comparison Among The Consesns Algorithms

 Centralization of Miners

 |POA||Decred||2016||Go||Yes||Reduces the probability of the 51% attack